Buying A House Without A REALTOR®: What To Consider

 Step 1: Apply For A Mortgage

 You can use Rocket Mortgage® to get approved online and see how much home you can afford.
-Just answer some questions and share documentation about your income, assets and the home you want to buy.
-Then, we’ll check your credit to give you real interest rate and payment information, so you know your budget.
+You’ll just have to answer a few questions and share documentation about your income, assets and the home you want to buy.
+Then, we’ll check your credit report and credit score to give you real interest rate and payment information, so you know your budget.

 Step 2: Research The Neighborhood

-Look into the area you’re considering.
+Check out the neighborhood you’re considering buying a house in.
 Learn the average selling price in the area and think about what you value in a neighborhood.

 Do you need easy access to public transportation?
 Would you prefer to buy in an area with highly rated public schools?
 Narrow your search by neighborhood and then start looking at homes for sale.